Does the narcissist regret what they did, Flourishing Hope Counseling, Kingsville, Texas

 Does the narcissist regret what they did?
 In your endless pursuit to understand the narcissist, I am willing to bet you have asked this question.
 More than likely your intentions with the narcissist have not been selfish.
 This is why it is hard for you to understand how they could be so cruel.
-When you think about the hurt, betrayal trauma, and grief you have experienced you probably wonder how could they be so heartless.
+When you think about the hurt, betrayal trauma, and grief you have experienced, you probably wonder how could they be so heartless.

 Regret, a universal human emotion.
-It has the power to shape our lives, detour, change, prevent our behavior, and increase personal growth.
+It has the power to shape our lives, deter, change, prevent our behavior, and increase personal growth.
 But what happens when regret intersects with the self-centered world of a narcissist?
 How do they manage and process this complex emotion?
 Join me as we take a deeper dive into understanding narcissism and regret.

-First, narcissists become so focused on whatever their goal is they ignore the consequences.
+First, narcissists become so focused on whatever their goal is,they ignore the consequences.
 The goal might be sex, money, attention, access, favors, and compliments.
 Anything they feel is valuable and benefits them is fair game.
 They operate out of a “what’s in it for me” type of mindset.
 Their selfishness motivates them.
 To be frank, YES, they know what they are doing.

 When the narcissist tells you they didn’t know what they were doing was wrong, they knew.
 If the narcissist says they didn’t know their words or actions would hurt you, they did.
-Because they are focused on what they want they don’t care.
+Because they are focused on what they want, they don’t care.
 OUCH!!!
 I know it sucks to hear (read) this.
 Let’s get some answers for you.
 Keep reading.

 The Mask of Perfection

 Many narcissists are known for their carefully constructed facades of looking and behaving like a “good person.”
 They carefully craft an image of perfection.
-Driven by an insatiable need for admiration and validation they will do whatever it takes to maintain their perfect image.
+Driven by an insatiable need for admiration and validation, they will do whatever it takes to maintain their perfect image.
 Underneath this mask, lies a deeply fragile ego that is easily threatened.
 The reality of their imperfections and being found out haunts them continuously.

 While they may not express regret in the conventional sense, their actions often stem from an inherent fear of being exposed or humiliated.
 Deep down, the narcissist regrets being unable to maintain their idealized image.
 Not because of what it will do to you but because of how it will affect them.
 In some circumstances, the narcissist will also regret you finding out and will not regret their words or actions.